-Download Libre AV Converter 2 - Libre AV Converter provides you with a universal media converter, recorder, streaming issuer, CD ripper, and editor
+Download Libre AV Converter 2 for Windows 7, 8, 10, 11 - Libre AV Converter provides you with a universal media converter, recorder, streaming issuer, CD ripper, and editor

 Libre AV Converter is a graphical user interface (GUI) free, translatable and open source (GNU).
 This allows you to graphically manipulate command line tools, wich are used to do the following: